andrewdwallo/filament-companies/README.md

         ])
 }
 ```
+> 🛑 You may create a separate User Panel following the documentation for [creating a new panel](https://filamentphp.com/docs/3.x/panels/configuration#creating-a-new-panel)

-Please make sure to provide a way for your users to navigate to the Profile and Personal Access Tokens pages.
+You must provide a way for your users to navigate to the Profile and Personal Access Tokens pages.

 It would also be wise to allow your users to navigate back to the Company Panel.

 You may use the following as a guide: